AliElgazzar/portfolio-/README.md

-# Modern Portfolio Website
+# Ali Elgazzar - Frontend Software Engineer Portfolio

-A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
-This portfolio showcases your skills, projects, and experience as a frontend engineer.
+A modern, responsive portfolio website showcasing Ali Elgazzar's skills, projects, and experience as a Frontend Software Engineer.
+Built with React, TypeScript, and Tailwind CSS.

+## About

+Ali Elgazzar is a passionate Frontend Software Engineer with professional experience in designing and developing dynamic, responsive web applications using React.js, TypeScript, JavaScript, and modern UI frameworks.

 ## Features